 Super Mario Odyssey is the plump plumber's most expansive and inventive 3D adventure yet, setting you lose in a series of brilliantly designed sandbox worlds filled with exciting secrets.
 It's a constant barrage of joyful discovery, whether you're taking control of a T-Rex or a stack of Goombas with your sentient hat Cappy or warping into a wall for some classic 2D Mario gameplay.
 Odyssey is accessible, gorgeous and wonderfully weird, marrying the pure fun of Mario's best 3D outings with no shortage of awesome surprises.

-The Legend of Zelda: Breath of the Wild is the Switch's marquee launch game, and boy does it deliver.
+The Legend of Zelda: Breath of the Wild was the Switch's first marquee game, and boy does it deliver.
 The latest Zelda game sets you loose in a massive, gorgeous open world, where you can battle through dungeons, solve puzzles, paraglide around the skies or simply cook some food.
-Link's latest adventure is already one of the best-reviewed games of all time, thanks to its thrilling sense of freedom, gorgeous art style and diverse gameplay.
+Link's latest adventure is already one of the best-reviewed games of all time, thanks to its thrilling sense of freedom, beautiful art style and diverse gameplay.

 Sonic Mania doesn't just recapture the joy of the Genesis-era Sonic games — it also improves on those titles tenfold.
 Created by hardcore fans-turned-developers, this 16-bit adventure evolves the wonderfully fast platforming of Sonic's heyday with cleverly remixed levels, gorgeous animation and some unforgettably wacky boss fights.
 Plus, with three playable characters, tons of secrets and both competitive and cooperative multiplayer modes, Sonic's big retro comeback will keep you busy long after your first time speeding through it.